ACT® Writing Test | All You Need To Know

 3. Write

 Reading should be followed by repeated practice.
+Taking regular ACT assessment tests will help you train for the exam and manage time.
 Write essays, stories, poems, editorials, and reports.
 This way, you can get an idea of the time it takes to write a cohesive text.
 Also, you will understand how to develop an essay's introduction, body, and conclusion to make it coherent and meaningful.

 No, you cannot take the ACT Writing Test separately.

-Some colleges look at your ACT Writing score, especially if you’re applying for a major in a language and composition course.
+Some colleges look at your ACT Writing score, especially if you’re applying for a major related to language and/or composition.

 ACT Writing is not a pass/fail test.
-However, a score of 6 – 7 is considered an average.
+However, a score of 6 to 7 is considered average.

 No, there is no penalty for not completing the ACT Writing Test.

-It depends on which colleges you are applying to and what your career goals are.
+It depends on which colleges you are applying to and your career goals.

 No, your final ACT score does not include ACT Writing since it is an optional test.